gabriel-estevam/gabriel-estevam/README.md

 Enthusiast of the best web & mobile development technologies.

-I'm web & software developer and Cybersecurity Analyst, passionate about Product Development.
+I'm web & software developer and Cybersecurity Analyst, passionate about Development and Hacking.

 I have Bachelor’s Degree in Computer Science at CEUNSP (2022).